Top 10 Things to do In The Treasure Valley - March 2026

 Why March Is an Ideal Time to Visit Before Moving

-- What the weather truly feels like
+- What the weather really feels like

 - How busy roads actually get

-- What neighborhoods look like mid-season
+- What parks look like mid-season

-- How communities function outside tourist months
+- How communities function outside of peak tourist months

-Can you still ski in March?
+Can you still ski in March near Boise?

 Key Takeaways

-- Neighborhood exploration is comfortable.
+- Neighborhood exploration is easier without peak-season traffic.

-Visiting is step one.
 Understanding how you’d actually live here is step two.

 Email: info@curtischism.com